UF/IFAS Faculty Celebrate Successful Completion of the Air Potato Biological Control Extension Program

 The program has been highly successful with tens of thousands of L. cheni beetles provided to stakeholders for release.
 It significantly increased the general knowledge of invasive species of the people surveyed by an average of 227 percent and general knowledge about biocontrol by an average of 401 percent.
 Perception of the safety of biological control increased by an average of 434 percent and perceived effectiveness of biocontrol increased by 344 percent.
 The combination of a charismatic and effective natural enemy along with an educational program has significantly increased the knowledge about invasive plant species and the knowledge and acceptance of biocontrol as a safe and effective control method.

 The Air Potato Biological Control Extension Program was recognized with three national awards and one state award.
 While UF/IFAS has completed research and extension activities with this project, educational resources will continue to be made available online at http://bcrcl.ifas.ufl.edu/airpotatobiologicalcontrol.shtml.
-This website features information about insect availability from project partners.
-Please note that partner agencies may or may not be rearing insects.

 For additional information, please call Natural Resources and Environment Extension Agent IV Ken Gioeli with the UF/IFAS Extension St. Lucie County at 772-462-1627 or firstname.lastname@example.org.